DevScope/Kubernetes202-Workshop/Hands-On-Lab/KEDA intro/README.md

 ## Exercise 2: Install KEDA and RabbitMq in a Kubernetes Cluster:

 Now that our application is ready we can start to prepare our Cluster by adding KEDA and RabbitMq to our local cluster.

+A remote image of the pub-sub-app is available on docker hub at hugos99/pub-sub-app.

 ### Task 1: Deploy KEDA into our local cluster